 Luang Prabang is easily identified due to its richness in architectural and artistic heritage.
 Luang Prabang is endowed with a legacy of ancient red-roofed temples and French-Indochinese architecture.
 Most of the buildings here are remarkably well preserved and is a living museum.
 It was declared a UNESCO World Heritage Site in 1995 for its unspoiled nature, limestone formations and countless ancient temples.
 It boasts impressive mountains, lush green landscapes, historical architecture and friendly locals.
 Luang Prabang’s laid back atmosphere and tranquility is what makes it a precious jewel in the heart of Southeast Asia.

 Most travellers spend only a few days here as part of a stop over for a Laos tour.
 However, Luang Prabang has many things to see, do and eat.
 It is a destination fit for the leisure seeking traveller.
 On the plus side, the town is rather small and easy to explore by foot.
 We spent 6 days here and it was relaxing trip.
 We also traveled down to Nong Khiaw town for a night’s stay and that’s another story to tell.
+You can find more tips here.

 When to go to Luang Prabang?